POETRY FORMS AND TERMINOLOGY

 Tercet

-From The Craft of Poetry, a poetry course devised by Vince Gotera and Damon McLaughlin
+The Craft of Poetry, hosted by Vince Gotera.

 Tercet and Triad